-It was always to an extent a touristy backpacker ghetto to an extent, it was never really ‘authentic’ (whatever the hell that means anyway), at least not in my lifetime, and that was okay.
+It was always to an extent a touristy backpacker ghetto, it was never really ‘authentic’ (whatever the hell that means anyway), at least not in my lifetime, and that was okay.
 It was never meant to be.
 It was always that decompression chamber between real life and the backpacker bubble and it was always just a little bit tacky.
 That was part of its charm.

 It was that tackiness, that ambience of mainstream tourism that just hovered on the backpacker side of line, that edginess, that made it fun, and that is exactly what it was, fun.

 Maybe it is my own jaded perception after twenty plus years of travel but now the feeling is different.
 That line has been crossed, and I don’t think it can ever go back.

-The nostalgic Khao San Road of ‘The Beach’ is well and truly dead.
+The nostalgic KSR of ‘The Beach’ is well and truly dead.

-Just as Thailand has over the last 5 years or so embraced mass package tourism and shunned the travellers and backpackers its economy relied on for decades, KSR has been completed gentrified to cater almost exclusively to mass package tourists.
+Just as Thailand has over the last decade or so embraced mass package tourism and shunned the travellers and backpackers its economy relied on for decades, KSR has been completed gentrified to cater almost exclusively to mass package tourists.

 Of course the backpackers are still there, lured by tradition, aged copies of Lonely Planet two decades out of date and false notions that the nostalgia from the Beach is still real.
 You can still find the cheap street food and vendors selling cheap T shirts with badly spelled slogans, the hostels and cupboards with mattresses in are still there, and you will always find fresh of the plane, wide eyed travellers with their brand new backpacks being ripped off and scammed by the taxi drivers.

 But now they are in the minority.